Dominic Thiem: Personal life

 Thiem began dating fellow tennis player Kristina Mladenovic in 2017.
-They publicly confirmed their relationship in May 2018 and split in November 2019.
-Thiem has been dating circus performer, socialite and Let's Dance Germany winner Lili Paul-Roncalli since October 2020.
+They publicly confirmed their relationship in May 2018 and split up in November 2019.
+Thiem has been dating circus performer, socialite and Let's Dance winner Lili Paul-Roncalli since October 2020.

 Thiem is a big fan of football and is a Chelsea supporter.
 He founded his own football club called 1.TFC Matzendorf in 2016, which consists of friends and fellow tennis players who come together a few times a year to play charity games.
 Thiem supports the environment, donating and raising awareness for 4ocean and the WWF.
 On ocean pollution he said "It's one of the biggest problems nowadays that we face, with all the plastic pollution.
 I love nature and I'm trying to support this whenever I can."
 Thiem was also part of his apparel sponsor Adidas' 2019 Parley tennis collection campaign, the clothing of the collection being made from recycled plastic waste collected from beaches and coastlines with the aim to raise awareness and help tackle marine pollution.
 In April 2021, Thiem appeared in a campaign for bee protection.
 The project, called Bio Bienen Apfel, aims to raise awareness about creating a habitat for bees in areas of Germany and Austria.
+Thiem founded another football team, Ecoballers FC, in Summer 2024.

 Career statistics

 Singles performance timeline

-Current through the 2023 Australian Open.
+Current through the 2024 US Open.